 What’s in a name?
 Spokane is a sister city of Nishinomiya, Japan.
 Ed Tsutakawa was the local man who pushed for that sisterhood and helped design and develop this site for a Japanese Garden.
 When he died, the city of Spokane honored his dedication to the cause by officially adding his name to the park.

-The well-known Japanese landscape architect, Nagao Sakurai, who at one time was in charge of the Imperial Palace grounds, was enlisted to design the garden in 1967.
+The well-known Japanese landscape architect, Nagao Sakurai, who at one time was in charge of the Imperial Palace grounds, designed the garden in 1967.

 Construction of the waterfall and pond began in 1970.
 Before the pond was filled two girl scouts from Japan blended water from Spokane and Nishinomiya and added that to the pond.

 Manito Park is completely free to visit year-round.
-The Gaiser Conservatory is closed on major holidays and is often closed on Wednesdays for “pest management.”
-The Japanese Gardens are closed for the winter, from November to April.
+However, it does close at times.
+The Gaiser Conservatory closes on major holidays and often closes on Wednesdays.
+The Japanese Gardens close for the winter, November to April.
+Learn more at the park website.

 Parking is free both in the park lots and on nearby streets in the lovely South Hill neighborhood.